 An artistic creation workshop on bird-watching led by the artist Roxane Borujerdi with Émilie Lepeytre’s 5th grade class from the Henri Barbusse primary school in Ivry-sur-Seine.

-In the following work sessions, the pupils reproduced the observed motifs from memory, switching from one medium to another on different supports.
-This memory exercise enabled the children to give free rein to creative work tending towards a more abstract representation of birds, using felt pens, brushes and pairs of scissors.
-Each student’s birds gradually decomposed until they became a real personal graphic emblem, printed on a T-shirt.
+In the following work sessions, the pupils reproduce the observed motifs from memory, switching from one medium to another on different supports.
+This memory exercise enables the children to give free rein to creative work tending towards a more abstract representation of birds, using felt pens, brushes and pairs of scissors.
+Each student’s birds gradually decomposes until they become a real personal graphic emblem, printed on a T-shirt.
 Like a flag or pennant, these textile prints, which the pupils wear in the school video, are symbols of each child’s identity.

-This project was supported by the 3rd district of National Education in Val-de-Marne.
+This project is supported by the 3rd district of National Education in Val-de-Marne.

 Roxane Borujerdi was born in 1981, she graduated from the École Nationale Supérieure des Beaux Arts de Paris in 2006 and works in Paris.
 Her work develops through drawings, photos, sculptures, videos and performances.
 Roxanne Borujerdi’s art is as contextual as it may at first seem abstract.
 Thus, the artist’s work can be understood in the same way as the development of a plant system, whose mother strain would be the drawing.